dell/csm-docs/content/docs/getting-started/uninstallation/_index.md

 {{< /cardcontainer >}}

->Note: The uninstallation steps for Kubernetes and Mirantis Kubernetes Engine (MKE) are the same.
+>Note: The installation, upgrade, and uninstallation procedures for Kubernetes and Mirantis Kubernetes Engine (MKE) are identical.